 - Vehicle Maintenance: Tire rotation, oil changes, state inspections, and cleaning are some of the maintenance tasks you will need to carry out regularly if you manage a fleet of vehicles.

 - Compressors: Frequently inspect your compressors to ensure they have no cracks or wear and tear.
 Faulty compressors can be a safety hazard.

-The list of assets you can add to a planned maintenance program is endless.
+The list of non-critical and critical assets you can add to a proactive maintenance program is endless.
 These are just a few to get you started.
 Having a CMMS can help you set up an efficient maintenance schedule.

 What Is Unplanned Unscheduled Maintenance?

 Finally, despite a maintenance team’s best attempts, it will sometimes find itself putting out fires—figuratively and hopefully not literally.
 This type of work is referred to as unplanned maintenance and is often the result of unanticipated equipment failure.
+It can result in decreased productivity and impact your company’s bottom line.
 Unplanned maintenance can be expensive, dangerous, and time-consuming.
 For this reason, organizations should thoroughly examine the failure modes of each asset.